Shattariyya

 Unlike other Sufis, the Shattariyya do not subscribe to the concept of fana (annihilation of the ego).
-"With the sect of Shattaris, the Salik (seeker, aspirant) descends, of himself, in his own knowledge - there is no annihilation of self with them".
+"With the sect of Shattaris, the Salik (seeker, aspirant) descends, of himself, in his knowledge - there is no annihilation of self with them."

 History

 Idries Shah, writing in The Sufis, states that the Shattari technique or "the Rapidness" originated with the Naqshbandi Sufi Order.

 The spiritual lineage of this order is a chain of transmission (silsila) said to pass from Muhammad through Bayazid Bastami (753-845 CE).
 The Shattari order is thus a branch of the Tayfuri Khanwada.
 It was reputedly founded by Sheikh Sirajuddin Abdullah Shattar (d.
 1406 CE), great grandson (fifth generation) of Sheikh Shihabuddin Suhrawardi.
 (Founder of Suharwardiya Khaanwad).
 He was seventh lineage disciple to Bayazid Bustami and was honored with Khilafat (Spiritual Deputyhood) from all of the 14 Sufi Tayfuriya orders (Khanwaads or Gharaanaas).
 Shattar was deputized and given the honorific "Shattar" by his teacher Sheikh Muhammad Taifur in recognition of the austerities he faced in achieving this station (maqām).